Skip to content

 Health problems can happen at any stage of life, so if you get your moggie from a kitten, you can get covered with kitten insurance.
 You can take this out with Sainsbury’s Bank from when your moggie is eight weeks old.

-Moggie cats are generally relatively healthy, so hopefully you shouldn’t encounter too many problems.
-But as with any breeds they have their own health problems to be aware of:
+Mixed breed cats are generally relatively healthy, so hopefully you shouldn’t encounter too many problems.
+But as with any breed, they have their own health problems to be aware of:

 Sainsbury’s Bank Pet Insurance

-With Sainsbury’s Bank, you can take out a cat insurance policy as long as your cat is over eight weeks and less than ten years old.
-But if you take out a policy before they reach their tenth birthday, they’ll be covered for their remaining years as long as you keep renewing your policy without a break.
+With Sainsbury’s Bank, you can take out a mixed breed cat insurance policy as long as your cat is over eight weeks old.

 Sainsbury’s Bank offer three different types of cat insurance, so you can choose the one that best suits you and your moggie cat.